 Research for the purposes of this discussion will be categorized as discipline, applied, and pedagogical.
 The first orients toward new knowledge, the second toward the utilization of that new knowledge, and the third toward methods of teaching and learning.
 Discipline research is that activity which is carried out with the deliberate intent of extending the frontiers of knowledge in a particular academic discipline.
 Little attention is given to the applicability or practical use of possible discoveries.
 Applied research is activity that is carried out with the deliberate intent of solving a specific problem in an immediate time frame.
 The focus of the activity is the applicability of the research to a well-defined, real-life need.
-Pedagogical research is activity which explores the merits of one educational approach to instruction over another approach, under what conditions students learn best, how educational material may be organized to enhance the learning process, investigations of the degree to which curricula meet the requirements they have designed to meet, etc. The sharing of the results of research, as outlined later in this paper, is an integral part of the research process.
-The responsibility to communicate the results of research to assist colleagues, as well as to validate findings, is the task of the faculty member.
+Pedagogical research is activity which explores the merits of one educational approach to instruction over another approach, under what conditions students learn best, how educational material may be organized to enhance the learning process, investigations of the degree to which curricula meet the requirements they have designed to meet, etc. The sharing of the results of research to assist colleagues, as well as to validate findings, is the task of the faculty member.
 The responsibility to support and facilitate research efforts on the part of the faculty is the task of the academic administrator.